finaldie/skull/README.md

 skull
 =====

-Fast to start-up, easy to maintain, high productivity serving framework.
+Skull is a fast to start-up, easy to maintain, high productivity serving framework.

 ## Releases
 [Changelog](ChangeLog.md)